WHY ARE WE KNOWN AS ODD FELLOWS?

 Alma Lodge #523 was founded in Johnstown on January 1, 1856.
 Alma Lodge was formed through a combination of five different lodges located throughout Johnstown, the oldest being Conemaugh Lodge No. 191 which was founded in 1846.
 The First Noble Grand was Jacob Campbell who was an important man not only in the Odd Fellows, but also in politics in Pennsylvania.

 Alma Lodge has been located in Historic Alma Hall since August 30, 1884.
 Alma Hall was the first four story building in Johnstown and the building has housed attorneys, doctors, and many other retail stores along with hosting William F. Packer Encampment.

 THE JOHNSTOWN FLOOD OF 1889

 Alma Lodge and Alma Hall had an important impact on the flood.
 Many people took shelter in the buildings strong foundation and support.
 Heroes emerged in the building including Dr. W.E.
 Matthews who helped those who needed medical attention while suffering from three cracked ribs.
 Following the flood the lodge was used to house refugees as well as a headquarters to dispense relief.
 Alma Hall was one of four buildings in Downtown Johnstown to survive the flood.
-There is a plaque on the building that states that the building survived the flood which is pictured above.

 The Lodge is included in a walking tour of Johnstown which can be found here.